 How to resolve cross-cultural misunderstandings before they arise

-With businesses becoming increasingly internationalized, and in-house and extended teams increasingly multi-cultural, today’s managers are faced with a challenge that did not fall on their predecessors: how to communicate effectively across cultures.
+With businesses becoming increasingly internationalized, and in-house and extended teams increasingly multicultural, today’s managers are faced with a conundrum that did not fall on their predecessors: how to communicate effectively across cultures.

-In this post I’ll set out a 3-step strategy to avoid the need to resolve cross-cultural misunderstandings by preparing for them first.
+In this post I study a five-step strategy to avoid the need to resolve cross-cultural misunderstandings by preparing for them first.

 1. Understand the communication style of different cultures